Skip to main content

 Used for Parkinson's Disease

-Rytary (carbidopa / levodopa) is a combination medication that's used to treat adults with symptoms of Parkinson's disease (PD), such as stiff muscles and slowed movement.
-It contains carbidopa (a decarboxylase inhibitor) and levodopa (a dopamine replacement) in an extended-release capsule.
-The typical dosage is one capsule by mouth three times a day.
+Rytary (carbidopa / levodopa) is a combination medication that helps treat adults with symptoms of Parkinson's disease (PD).
+It raises the dopamine levels in the brain to improve symptoms like stiff muscles and slowed movement.
+Rytary (carbidopa / levodopa) is an extended-release capsule.
+The typical dosage is taken by mouth three times a day.
 Common side effects include nausea, headache, and dizziness.
-This medication doesn't currently have a generic version, but you can get it under the brand name Rytary.

 basics-icon